jlcheng/grs/README.md

 # GRS (Grease)

-Gfrs is a command-line program that polls your Git repos and keep them up to date.
+Grs is a dashboard for your Git repos and keep your repos up-to-date.
 You can think of it as a glorified cron job with a few differences.

 1. Grs will try to auto-rebase your local changes.
 If there is a conflict, Grs will keep your local files unchanged.
 2. Grs can optionally auto-push your changes.